 Once you’ve identified a department, you will need to complete their application and background check process.
 Screening process and required qualifications vary by department.

 After you join, the department will usually enter you in a training program.
-The length of these programs varies.
-Station 5 trains every week on Tuesday night at 6:30pm.
+The length of these programs very.
+Station 5 trains every week on Tuesday night at 6:30 pm.
 Our officers will help you learn things you need to know!